Search Knowledge Base by Keyword

 Connecting a Force Sensor to a DAQ

-When connecting a force sensor and data acquisition (DAQ) system, it is helpful to have a general overview of how these various subsystems integrate.
-The block diagram in Figure 1 below shows the individual components and how a signal flows through them.
+When you are connecting a force sensor and data acquisition (DAQ) system, understanding how all their related subsystems integrate is helpful.
+The block diagram in Figure 1 below shows these individual components and how a signal flows through them.
 This document describes the function of each block pictured.
 It concludes with a description of the various subsystems of the sensor-DAQ setup using some of Tacuna System’s devices for reference.

 The Force Sensor/Transduction Unit

 A sensor detects a physical phenomenon and transforms the detected quantity into a proportional output through a process called transduction.
 This output might be pneumatic, mechanical, or electrical.
 Force transducers exploit principles of physics to generate electrical signals when they experience a physical force.
 They are classified depending on the physical principle used.
 The following are some common types of force sensors: hydraulic, pneumatic, capacitive, and strain gauge.
-(See An Overview Of Load Cells for more information about these sensors.)
+(See An Overview Of Load Cells, and The Versatile Strain Gauge Load Cell for more information about these sensors.)

 Hydraulic Force Sensors